-- have development-based knowledge about the practice of the industry and the subject area as well as of key applied theory and method in preparing products for production and quality assurance of products with focus on fit, materials, sizes and manufacturing methods - be able to understand practice and key applied theory and method as well as be able to understand the industry's use of theory and method in preparing products for production and quality assurance.
+- have development-based knowledge about the practice of the industry and the subject area as well as of key applied theory and method in preparing products for production and quality assurance of products with focus on fit, materials, sizes and manufacturing methods and sustainable solutions. - be able to understand practice and key applied theory and method as well as be able to understand the industry's use of theory and method in preparing products for production and quality assurance.

-- be able to use methods and tools central to the subject area within preparing products for production and quality assurance as well as be able to use the skills related to working in the industry - be able to assess practice-based issues and list and choose solutions within quality assurance - be able to present practice-based issues and solutions using technical and visual communication to manufacturers and suppliers for the purpose of obtaining sustainable solutions.
+- be able to use methods and tools central to the subject area within preparing products for production and quality assurance of advanced productiontypes. - be able to assess practice-based issues and list and choose solutions within quality assurance. - be able to present practice-based issues and solutions using technical and visual communication to manufacturers and suppliers for the purpose of obtaining sustainable solutions.

-- be able to handle development-based situations within preparing products for production and quality assurance - be able to be part of disciplinary and interdisciplinary cooperation using a professional approach - be able to acquire new knowledge, skills and competences in relation to the industry using a structured approach
+- be able to handle development-based situations within preparing products for production and quality assurance. - be able to be part of disciplinary and interdisciplinary cooperation using a professional approach.

+• be able to acquire new knowledge, skills and competences in relation to the profession and the green transition of the fashion and lifestyle industry using a structured approach.

 The learning objectives for the local subject element are tested at the 4th semester speciality exam or the 4th semester elective exam.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.